4GeeksAcademy/python-pandas-tutorial/.learn/exercises/02.2-import/README.md

 1. Type `import pandas as pd` inside the file `app.py` to import the Pandas library.

+2. Create a variable called `data_frame`.

-2. Use the Pandas `read_csv` function to import the content of the CSV file into a variable called `data_frame`.
+3. Use the Pandas `read_csv` function to import the contents of a CSV file in this path `.learn/assets/pokemon_data.csv`; assign it to the variable `data_frame`.

-3. Print the variable on the terminal using the `print` function.
+4. Print the variable on the terminal using the `print` function.

 ## 💻 Expected Result: